 Finding Vietnamese identity

-Using online platforms, the course invites leading Vietnamese and international scholars to lecture on the topics of the course basedo on their own research works in an attempt to add vigor to the classroom.
+Using online platforms, the course invites leading Vietnamese and international scholars to lecture on the topics of the course based on their own research works in an attempt to add vigor to the classroom.

 In this Fall Semester, Dr. Nguyen Nam invited Prof. Bruce Lockhart from the National University of Singapore to lecture on the Southward Advance of Vietnamese people from the 11th century to the mid-19th century.

-When students are exposed to a diverse world of ideas and viewpoints about Vietnamese culture, history and society, some of them admit they find some ideas and viewpoints of international scholars new, interesting, yet a bit strange to them.
+When students are exposed to a diverse world of ideas and viewpoints about Vietnamese culture, history, and society, some of them admit they find some ideas and viewpoints of international scholars new, interesting, yet a bit strange to them.
 The main purpose of this course is to give students access to new layers of knowledge about Vietnamese culture, history and society, sometimes far beyond what they have learnt in high school, so that students can assess others’ interpretations with an open but critical mind.

 “When students approach other perspectives from leading scholars in the world, it doesn’t mean they will be totally influenced by their views.
 If students just believe whatever these scholars say, they don’t have critical thinking.
 When students read the books by these scholars, I always remind them to find the points for criticisms.
 But what are the foundations for criticisms?
 They are the scientific basis on which students assess things in a multidimensional academic space and the acknowledgement of Vietnamese identity of each student.
 Students will realize where they are standing to enrich their knowledge and know more about the cultural and social settings in which they are living,” Dr. Nam explained.